feedhenry/fh-ios-swift-sdk/README.md

 The iOS Software Development Kit to connect to the [FeedHenry platform.](http://www.feedhenry.com)

+> NOTE: This is an experimental branch to enable  Swift 4.2 builds to work with the new build system.
+The Swift4.2 branch is not a supported configuration.

 **The Swift version of FeedHenry SDK is a Work In Progress.
 If you want to use full feature SDK go to [fh-ios-sdk](https://github.com/feedhenry/fh-ios-sdk/).**

 ## Release Process